 Micromeritics Accelerated Surface and Porosimetry Systems

 Since 1962, Micromeritics has supplied analytical tools to offer such information.
-Micromeritics comprehensive line of research includes gas adsorption instruments, such as the ASAP 2020 and ASAP 2420 Accelerated Surface and Porosimetry Systems, can be used to characterize adsorbent surface area and porosity.
-Micromeritics ASAP 2020 and AutoChem II 2920 can conduct a comprehensive array of high-precision chemical adsorption and temperature-programmed reaction studies, respectively.
+Micromeritics comprehensive line of research includes gas adsorption instruments, such as the ASAP 2020 Plus and ASAP 2425 Accelerated Surface and Porosimetry Systems, can be used to characterize adsorbent surface area and porosity.
+Micromeritics ASAP 2020 Plus and AutoChem II 2920 can conduct a comprehensive array of high-precision chemical adsorption and temperature-programmed reaction studies, respectively.

 Catalytic activity is analyzed by measuring the amounts and types of reactive gas adsorbed.
 The gas volume and the understanding of the reaction stoichiometry are utilised to determine active surface area, dispersion, surface acidity and size of crystallites.
 Micromeritics AutoPore Mercury Porosimeter uses mercury intrusion to determine total pore volume, pore size distribution, percent porosity, density, and transport characteristics.